How You Can Become an Executive Chef

 • Assist with long-term plans as they relate to cuisine and overall culinary experience.

-• Responsible for all food preparation and handling methods and final hygiene and sanitation of kitchen and related environments.
+• Take Responsibility for all food preparation and handling methods

 Education for an Exec Chef